-Provide a brief description of the anticipated impact of the proposed ADAP ERFfunded planned service, cost-containment measure/initiative, and recipient administrative cost activities on currently implemented or anticipated costcontainment measures as it relates to waiting list prevention, reduction, or elimination.
+Provide a brief description of the anticipated impact of the proposed ADAP ERFfunded planned service, cost-containment measure/initiative, and recipient administrative cost activities on currently implemented or anticipated costcontainment measures.

-- 1) Describe how you will monitor progress toward meeting the goals and objectives of the proposed period. - Describe how these activities will support the continued function of the ADAP. - 3) Provide a description of the anticipated outcomes resulting from ADAP ERF supported activities. - 4) Describe how the anticipated outcomes will support full and sustained ADAP service provision beyond the funding period.
+- 1) Describe how you will monitor progress toward meeting the goals and objectives of the proposed period. - 2) Describe how these activities will support the continued function of the ADAP.

+- 3) Provide a description of the anticipated outcomes resulting from ADAP ERF supported activities. - 4) Describe how the anticipated outcomes will support full and sustained ADAP service provision beyond the funding period.
 If you cannot support full and sustained ADAP service provision beyond the funding period, identify any sustainability barriers and describe the plans on how to address them in the future.